 I still think cardio is important, but you only need to do it a few times a week.
 If you read my Weekly Workouts you’ll find I usually only have 1-2 days of cardio, 3-4 days of strength training, and usually 2 days of rest or active recovery.
 I’ve learned over the years that switching up your workouts is SO important to always keep your body guessing.
 Be sure to check out my Fitness Page for a few of my favorite Cardio and Strength Workout Routines.

 Working Out Everyday

 I used to think that in order to maintain my results I needed to workout every single day.
-After my workouts I had more energy and just felt over all better about myself.
-Well now I’ve learned that it’s super important to let your body rest and recover which means you should only be working out about 5 days a week.
-The other two days should be for rest or active recovery such as a light walk or gentle yoga.
+After my workouts, I had more energy and just felt overall better about myself.
+Well, now I’ve learned that it’s super important to let your body rest and recover, which means you should only be working out about 5 days a week and also provide the body the extra nutrients it requires, be it through protein shakes, filling meals or some extracts or whole supplements (those interested can check out the extract vs whole guide).
+Besides, the other two days should be for rest or active recoveries such as a light walk or gentle yoga.
 While on those rest days I do feel a bit more sluggish, I know it’s exactly what my body needs.

 Overall I’ve learned that if I don’t feel like working out I need to evaluate if it’s because either my body needs the rest or I may need to change up my workout and try something new to feel motivated.